 Communicate, listen and compromise.

 As the old saying goes, the only thing constant in this world is change.
 That does not mean that everyone is receptive to it.
 There will be a resistance force with any new project or implementation and sometimes, these are the tenured people.
 The resistance force is like a bomb waiting to explode anytime.
 Destroy it before it destroys the entire organization.
-If you want to know more about this webinar, watch it entirely here.

 - 20 May, 2015